 The Gilbert J. Sullivan Scholarship and the Gordon C. Burris Scholarship are awarded to rising third-year students who have a demonstrated record of citizenship, leadership, academic achievement, and financial need.
 These two $7,500 annual scholarships cover a portion of tuition and fees for the recipients’ Third and Fourth years.

-In addition to the application template (emailed to all Second Year students on January 23) and a resume, applicants must have a letter of recommendation sent to firstname.lastname@example.org.
+In addition to the application template (emailed to all second-year students early in the spring semester) and a resume, applicants must have a letter of recommendation sent to firstname.lastname@example.org.
 Letters of recommendation may come from anyone, however, we recommend asking a UVA professor or dean to write about your citizenship, leadership, and/or academic achievement.
-This year’s application process closed on March 6, 2017 at 5:00 p.m.
-Recipients will be selected on Friday, March 31, 2017.
+The application process typically closes in early March, and recipients are announced at the Parents Fund Committee spring meeting.
 Applicants are advised to be available to attend a reception that evening, if possible, in the event that they are selected.
 Email Jennifer Huebner, UVA Parents Fund Specialist, with any questions.

 Gilbert J. Sullivan Scholarship